yaiciines/MAP594---Time-Series-Anomaly-Detection/README.md

 in the industrial sector.
 On the other hand, well-known statistical methods such as SVM or Isolation Forest, which are fast and do not require much memory, do not explicitly handle temporal information.

-To address these challenges, I present an unsupervised anomaly detection method based on denoising diffusion models, which have gained recognition in recenhttps://www.google.com/t years for their impressive performance in generative modeling and are promising candidates for density-based anomaly detection due to their ability to capture complex data distributions.
+To address these challenges, I present an unsupervised anomaly detection method based on denoising diffusion models, which have gained recognition in recent years for their impressive performance in generative modeling and are promising candidates for density-based anomaly detection due to their ability to capture complex data distributions.
 However, despite their potential, these models have not yet been widely applied to anomaly detection, making this